sginsbur06/gnsTrade/README.md

 ## Description

-When withdrawing BNB, the `BatteryInteractSplitMyPosition` contract uses Solidity’s `transfer` function.
+When withdrawing BNB, the `BatteryInteractSplitMyPosition`, `MicrogridNFTDeposit`, `MarketplaceInteract` contracts use Solidity’s `transfer` function.
 This has some notable shortcomings when the withdrawer is a smart contract, which can render BNB impossible to withdraw.
 Specifically, the withdrawal will inevitably fail when:

   - The withdrawer smart contract does not implement a payable fallback function.
   - The withdrawer smart contract implements a payable fallback function which uses more than 2300 gas units.